hackerb9/vt340test/mmj.md

 similar to the one hackerb9 suggests above.
 It additionally loops back the Request to Send (RTS) signal from the PC back into the Carrier Detect (CD) and Data Terminal Ready (DTR) pins.
-This seems like a mistake as RTS and DTR are both _outputs_ pins and one could fry the serial port if they disagree about what voltage to set the line.
+This seems like a mistake as RTS and DTR are both _output_ pins and one could fry the serial port if they disagree about what voltage to set the line.

 His schematic is: